feixuxi/Ventilator/software/design/README.md

 This simplified communication protocol avoids failure modes present in other protocols.
-For instance, imagine a different, stateful protocol where one command the GUI can send is “set PIP to X”.
-Suppose the GUI sends two packets, “set PIP to 15” and “set PIP to 20”, and imagine that the first one gets corrupted or lost on the wire.
-The controller must not accept the “PIP 20” command until it receives and applies the “PIP 15” command, otherwise the final PIP will be 15!
+For instance, imagine a different, stateful protocol where one command the GUI can send is "set PIP to X".
+Suppose the GUI sends two packets, "set PIP to 15" and "set PIP to 20", and imagine that the first one gets corrupted or lost on the wire.
+The controller must not accept the "PIP 20" command until it receives and applies the "PIP 15" command, otherwise the final PIP will be 15!
 This requires buffers, resends, and complex logic that, in the limit, looks much like a full implementation of TCP.